 Charles Schwab offers 2 different investing rewards credit cards.
 The entry-level version is the Schwab Investor Card® from American Express.

-This card earns 1.5% back on all purchases.
+This card earns an unlimited 1.5% back on all purchases.
 Your cash rewards can automatically deposit into your linked Schwab account.
 Like Fidelity, Schwab has $0 trade commissions when you buy stocks and ETFs.

 American Express Platinum Card for Schwab